Hackers News Hackers News

 How Speagle Collects and Exfiltrates Stolen Data

-Once Speagle confirms that Cobra DocGuard is installed by checking specific Windows registry keys under the Esafenet CDG System path, it begins a structured, multi-phase data collection process.
+Upon verifying the installation of Cobra DocGuard through specific Windows registry keys under the Esafenet CDG System path, Speagle initiates a methodical, multi-stage data collection process.

-In the first phase, it gathers the machine’s username, hostname, and unique Cobra DocGuard client identifiers stored in local configuration files.
-If no valid client ID is found, the malware immediately triggers its self-delete routine and exits without stealing any data.
+The first phase involves gathering fundamental system information, including the machine’s username, hostname, and unique Cobra DocGuard client identifiers found in local configuration files.
+Should the malware fail to locate a valid client ID, it immediately triggers its self-deletion routine and terminates without attempting any data theft.

-The third phase targets browser data — including browsing history, autofill entries, downloaded files, bookmarks, and search shortcuts — from directories used by Chromium-based browsers.
+The third phase targets sensitive browser data.
+Speagle extracts browsing history, autofill entries, downloaded files, bookmarks, and search shortcuts from directories associated with Chromium-based browsers.

-These terms translate to “ballistic missile,” “hypersonic,” “warhead,” “Dongfeng,” and “Changjian,” referencing specific Chinese missile systems including the Dongfeng-27.
+One identified variant of Speagle possesses enhanced capabilities, specifically scanning for documents containing Chinese-language keywords related to defense technology.
+These keywords translate to terms such as “ballistic missile,” “hypersonic,” “warhead,” “Dongfeng,” and “Changjian,” directly referencing specific Chinese missile systems, including the Dongfeng-27.

 One version of Speagle searches for files related to Chinese ballistic missiles (Source - Symantec)